ArashST79/sentiment-analysis/README.md

 ![Gitignore Example](https://github.com/ArashST79/sentiment-analysis/blob/main/.gitignore)

 ## FAQ
-Certainly, here are brief answers to your six questions:

 1. **What is the .git directory?
 What information is stored in it?
 How is it created?**
    - The `.git` directory is the heart of a Git repository, containing metadata and object databases.